AnneLinger/AnneLinger/README.md

 - Kotlin, Java, XML
 - Android Studio
 - SQLite, Room, Gradle, JUnit 4, Espresso, Mockito, Android Lint, UML, Git, Firebase, Hilt, Retrofit
-- MVVM, unit tests, instrumented tests, clean code
+- MVVM, unit tests, instrumented tests, clean code, responsive apps
+- Study and analysis of projects : UML modeling, functional and technical specifications
 <!---
 AnneLinger/AnneLinger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.